Fedalto/ideas/thousand.md

 ## 6. Community Idea: Ethical Me

-A tool to track the decisions of organisations and allow consumers to register their buying decisions in a thoughtful way.
+A tool to track the decisions of consumers to register their buying decisions in a thoughtful way.

 ## 7. Peer to Peer Blocking